-Join the Newton Cemetery email list to learn about upcoming tours.
+Join the Newton Cemetery & Arboretum email list to learn about upcoming tours.

-The Newton Cemetery serves as an oasis to a diverse ecosystem in an urban area.
+The Newton Cemetery & Arboretum serves as an oasis to a diverse ecosystem in an urban area.
 With 100 acres of open space, hundreds of trees and a natural pond system that moves through the grounds, many species of wildlife call Newton Cemetery home.
 Turtles, frogs, chipmunks, and deer, or an occasional coyote may be spotted on a visit to Newton Cemetery.
 The grounds are also a favorite of bird watchers, where you will find a variety of hawks, ducks, warblers, herons, and doves among the migrating species.
-Visit eBird to learn about the latest bird sightings at Newton Cemetery and join the Newton Cemetery email list for information on the next bird walk.
+Visit eBird to learn about the latest bird sightings, and join our email list to find out about the next bird walk.

 As members of the American Public Gardens Association, Newton Cemetery & Arboretum recognizes the importance of horticulture in public gardens.
 In the spring, pansies and cheerful tulip and daffodil bulbs abound.
 Plants grown in the cemetery greenhouses by the professional horticultural staff provide bursts of color throughout the summer months.
 Pockets of shade plantings provide visitors with numerous points of interest on their stroll through the cemetery grounds.